 Visitors will follow in the footsteps of heads of state and VIPs, arriving in the Rotunda, the heart of the original palace, before beginning a journey through nine re-created palatial rooms and galleries.
 The new palace will border the new Sheikh Jaber Al Ahmad Cultural Centre and be part of Kuwait’s vibrant new cultural landscape.
 Al Salam Palace will consist of the museum, a visitor’s centre and a palace garden.
 One of the most famous features within the palace is a statement chandelier, well known in Kuwait for its beauty and splendour.
 As part of the palace refurbishment project, the lighting winch division of multi-award winning UK manufacturer, Penny Hydraulics Ltd, were contacted in 2016 to design, manufacture and install a specialist lighting winch system to lift and lower the special chandelier for cleaning and general maintenance.

-The chandelier winching system designed was able to quickly, safely and easily transport the chandelier up and down from the ceiling to ground level.
+The chandelier winch system designed was able to quickly, safely and easily transport the chandelier up and down from the ceiling to ground level.
 This was easier said than done considering the chandelier weighed a huge 1350kg!
 The lifting and lowering device comprised of a twin rope system.
 Each rope being able to sustain the weight of the fitting, thus providing two means of support to the chandelier.
 A spring operated cable reel was then used to provide power to the chandelier.
 The reel releases cable as the fitting is lowered and then automatically retracts the cable when raised back up to high level.
 The system is operated by a motorised winch and pulleys are supplied to carry the wire rope along the desired rope runs.
 One man sited at the winch position can easily and quickly lower the chandelier for cleaning and maintenance without the need for ladders or scaffolding.
 The lighting winch system complies with best practice guidelines by eliminating the need to work from height and ensuring that the suspended load has two means of support.
 The system, which was installed in December 2016, is tested and certificated to Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) and is one of the many innovative systems introduced throughout the building, all of which will help bring the palace up to 21st century standards.

 Many say that this high profile renovation of Al Salam Palace has played a large part in changing the mentality of the people of Kuwait.
 In 2016 a 123-year-old mosque, Shamlan Al Roumi, built in 1893, in the centre of Kuwait City was scheduled to be destroyed.
 The mosque was obstructing a major infrastructure project taking place.
 Local activists and MPs demanded the halt of any scheduled demolition, after which the Minister of Public Works announced that the mosque wouldn’t be destroyed, but dismantled and relocated instead.
 Views are changing and the common thought now is that historical buildings provide a city with a multitude of benefits that make the higher renovation costs worth considering; adding to a city’s culture and complexity and attracting more visitors through cultural and heritage tourism.
 Recently, small to medium sized enterprises have flocked to Kuwait City, with many local restaurants and cafes emerging in older buildings and districts.

-With over 38 years’ experience, Penny Hydraulics lighting winch division are the leading authority in their field, installing and maintaining lifting and lowering systems for chandeliers and other lighting installations in museums, hotels, courts, theatres, stadiums, breweries, railways, retail premises, stately and private homes throughout the world.
+With over 38 years’ experience, Penny Hydraulics lighting winch systems are the leading authority in their field, installing and maintaining lifting and lowering systems for chandeliers and other lighting installations in museums, hotels, courts, theatres, stadiums, breweries, railways, retail premises, stately and private homes throughout the world.
 In addition to Al Salam Palace, further prestigious locations include Buckingham Palace, Windsor Castle, Westminster Abbey, The Royal Academy of Arts, Royal Courts of Justice and the Victoria & Albert Museum.